 - Graduates are continuing their professional development by extending their professional knowledge through independent learning, continuing education courses, conferences, workshops, short courses, graduate study and involvement in professional societies.

-- Graduates who are working in pubic or private organizations which encourage professional registration, will have made appropriate progress towards achieving that registration.
+- Graduates who are working in public or private organizations which encourage professional registration, will have made appropriate progress towards achieving that registration.

-In addition, our BS Civil Engineering prepares students to enter the professional practice of engineering and at the time of graduation, students will have an ability to:
+In addition, the following Seven Student Outcomes (for our BS Civil Engineering and BS Environmental Engineering) prepare students to enter the professional practice of engineering.
+Accordingly, at the time of graduation, students will have an ability to:

 - identify, formulate and solve complex engineering problems by applying principles of engineering, science, and mathematics